Arabella Clematis - New For 2023!

 A non-climbing variety; beautiful lavender blue star flowers all season; attracts hummingbirds; intermingle with other plants in the garden, or containers; plant in full sun and keep the roots cool for best results

 Arabella Clematis features showy lavender star-shaped flowers with blue overtones and white anthers at the ends of the branches from late spring to early fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Arabella Clematis is a multi-stemmed deciduous shrub with a ground-hugging habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.